 Difficulty in swallowing.

 In all its forms, tobacco is the largest contributor to the development of oral or mouth cancers.
+Whether it’s oral cancer caused by chewing tobacco or smoking tobacco, by using tobacco in any form puts yourself at risk.
 Not using tobacco is the single most important thing you can do to avoid oral cancers.

 Excessive Alcohol Consumption

 More than 15 alcoholic beverages per week may put you at greater risk.
 If you must drink, do so in moderation.